 There are a few areas however where AWeber has an edge over GetResponse.
 It supports AMP for email, is more flexible when it comes to split testing, gives you access to its push notifications and autoresponder features on its free plan, integrates with a wider range of third-party products, and comes with phone support.

-But overall, GetResponse has a much wider array of features than AWeber — with its webinars tool possibly being the most significant of these.
+But overall, GetResponse has a much wider array of features than AWeber — with its webinars and content monetization tools possibly being the most significant of these.

 Below you’ll find my summary of reasons why you might pick one of these tools over the other.
 If you have any questions about either product, do get in touch by leaving a comment here.